winwiz1/crisp-react/README.md

 Open the `server` subdirectory in VS Code.<br />
 Put a breakpoint in `.test.tsx` file.<br/>
 Start 'Debug Jest Tests' debugging configuration.
 Wait until the breakpoint is hit.<br/>
-To finish remove the breakpoint and stop the running debugging configuration.
+To finish, remove the breakpoint and stop the running debugging configuration.
 #### Lint backend
 Open a command prompt in the `server` subdirectory.<br/>
 Execute command: `yarn lint`